Hmute/ExcelUserDoc/docs/Task1.md

 ## Overview

-In this section, we will explore the basic use of Excel: entering data in the cells, applying certain functions on them based on their data type, such as SUM function for numbers, and creating a table on the entries.
+In this section, we will explore the very basic use of Excel: entering data in the cells, applying certain functions on them based on their data type, such as SUM function for numbers, creating a table on the entries and formatting them.

-A cell is the intersection point of a row and a column, forming a box where you can enter, manipulate, and format data.
-Cells are the basic building blocks of a worksheet and can contain individual data points, formulas, or functions that process and display information.

 ## Getting started